 Unlike network security and cybersecurity, which focus on protecting data that resides in servers, workstations, or in the cloud, InfoSec practitioners safeguard everything, including physical documents and private communications.

-InfoSec frameworks are centred around three core objectives: maximising the confidentiality, integrity, and availability of business data.
+InfoSec frameworks are centered around three core objectives: maximising the confidentiality, integrity, and availability of business data.
 This is best achieved by using the following security measures:

 - Access management – allows you to grant authorised users and devices the right to access certain applications and data; while preventing outsiders from stealing company secrets.